896923966/n2n/README.md

+<--  by 唐崟 -->

+## Introduction to N2N Lightweight VPN
+N2N is a lightweight VPN software that can bypass the restrictions of intermediate firewalls and easily create virtual networks.
+It is applicable to various scenarios such as enterprise network establishment and remote work.
+## Core Components
+1.Supernode: Serving as the network hub, it is responsible for the registration and discovery of edge nodes.
+It requires a publicly accessible port on the public network and supports concurrent relay of multiple communities.
+2.Edge Node: As the terminal node of the virtual network, it supports multi-platform deployment.
+A single device can simultaneously join multiple communities and has the AES-256 data encryption function.
+## Virtual Community Mechanism
+N2N divides virtual networks through "communities".
+Each community has an independent network space and encryption key, and supports custom identification.
+A single supernode can manage hundreds of communities and achieve dynamic connection of members.
+## Intelligent Connection Strategy
+1.-UDP Direct Connection: Based on NAT traversal technology, it features zero latency and high bandwidth.
+2.-Supernode Relay: Achieves reliable UDP transmission and automatically optimizes the connection.
+3.-Hybrid Mode: Dynamically switches connections to ensure transmission stability.
+## Security Protection
+It provides multi-level security protection such as community-level AES-256 encryption, identity authentication, and data packet verification, and also supports regular key rotation.
 ## Manual Compilation Instruction Document
+<--  by 唐崟 -->

+<-- by 谢思源 -->
 ## 1. Document Overview
 This is an instruction document on manual compilation.
 It mainly covers the steps for compiling from source code under the Linux system, and also mentions relevant information about Windows and MacOS systems, version-selection suggestions, and thanks for user feedback.
 ## 2. Compilation Steps in the Linux System